 This post may contain affiliate links which you can read about here.

 I’m going to go out on a limb and say that most women aren’t exactly thrilled about the idea of a c-section.
 Not that there’s anything wrong with it, but having major surgery just isn’t very appealing.

 And then to have major surgery AND you still have to care for a newborn, yikes!

 I’ve had two c-sections, one was an emergency and one was planned.
-I could write an entire post about the difference between having one that’s planned and one that’s not.
+(Read more about my c-section stories here.)
+I could write an entire post about the difference between having a c-section that’s planned and a c-section that’s not.